Which railway sleepers are best?

 What are railway sleepers?

 Traditionally used to lay rail tracks on, these are large rectangular sawn pieces of timber that are now used in a variety of landscaping and gardening environments, such as raised beds, lawn and border edging, steps, pathways and retaining walls.

 What is the difference between softwood and hardwood sleepers?
 What are softwood sleepers made from?

 Our softwood sleepers are sawn from pine, spruce and larch wood.
 They are from faster growing trees where the wood is not as dense and slow growing as hardwoods such as oak.
 As the softwood is not as naturally dense and strong, they are pressure-treated to counter this and offer long-lasting protection against damp and rot.
-Hardwood sleepers are from slower growing trees, predominantly oak (Quercus Cerris & Robur), where the wood is dense and heavy, and thus naturally strong and resistant to the elements of nature without the need for treatments.
+Our hardwood sleepers are from slower growing trees, predominantly oak (Quercus Cerris & Robur), where the wood is dense and heavy, and thus naturally strong and resistant to the elements of nature without the need for treatments.

 How long do railway sleepers last?

-Railway sleepers will last for years, with our softwood treated sleepers they can last around 20 to 30 years due to the pressurised treatment, UC4 sleepers extend this to 15 years.
+Railway sleepers will last for years, with our softwood treated sleepers they can last around 8 to 10 years due to the pressurised treatment, UC4 sleepers extend this to 15 years.
 Softwood that is left untreated will still last around two to five years, which is why all of our softwood sleepers have been treated for longevity.
-We also supply hardwood sleepers, with oak sleepers ranging from 15-20 years, whilst our European oak sleepers will last for 30+ years.
+We also supply hardwood sleepers, with oak sleepers ranging from 15-20 years, whilst our European oak sleepers will last for 20 years.

 Do I need to apply treatments to the sleepers?

 Our softwood sleepers are already pressure treated, so you do not need to treat them with a wood preservative unless you sawn them into different lengths, leaving the ends open and needing protection to last their expected lifespan of 8 to 10 years.
 Our hardwood sleepers do not need treating, as they are naturally dense and strong, but will benefit from a lick of oil (such as linseed or Danish) to keep their aesthetics on top form.

 What does tanalised mean?
 What pressure treatment do you use?